ros-workshop/manipulation/README.md

 **Note: We are tricking gazebo to attach the object to the gripper**

-**Note: The gripper model is very sensitiv and might break down if it hit the environment.
+**Note: The gripper model is very sensitive and might break down if it hit the environment.
 In this case, restart the simulation**

 ## Strech Goals